Farmers Market chalkboard sign with fresh produce in baskets

 Man standing at produce table at farmers market

 Another Bluffton farmers market but with a promise that they want to bring natural foods, organic produce, pastured meats, select artisans and natural wellness to those who visit them each week.
-Root and Bloom Market strives to educate the community about practicing sustainability and seeking natural alternatives.
-Pop by in the afternoons after work or school for a great evening of learning!
+The Saturday Market strives to educate the community about practicing sustainability and seeking natural alternatives.

 Farmers Market buys from Root and Bloom Market, Bluffton, SC